fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

     , updateFilled : a -> b -> b
     , patchFilled : c -> b -> b
     }

+updateCache : Transitions c b d -> CacheEvent a c d -> Cache a b -> Cache a b updateCache transitions event current =
+    case current of
+        -- etc.

+        Filled currentData ->
+            case event of
+                Sync ->
+                    FilledSyncing currentData

+                Error nextError ->
+                    FilledInvalid nextError currentData

+                Update nextData ->
+                    Filled <| transitions.updateFilled nextData currentData

+                Patch patch ->
+                    Filled <| transitions.patchFilled patch currentData

+        -- etc.
 {% endhighlight %}

-We will send a `Patch c` event to the outer cache when we want to update the state of an inner cache.
+To update the state of an inner cache, we'll send a `Patch CacheEvent` to the outer cache.
-The value in `Patch c` will be a second `CacheEvent`.
-That event is our message to the inner cache.
+The event in `Patch` is our message to the inner cache.
+That is how we signal through the outer cache to an inner cache.
 `updateCache` passes this event and the cached data to `patchFilled`.
-Continuing the example of the `Person` cache, this data is a `Dict String (Cache Http.Error Person)`.
-`patchFilled` will call `updateCache` on the selected inner cache, sending it the event from `Patch c`.
+`patchFilled` will call `updateCache` on the inner cache, sending it the event from `Patch CachEvent`.
-`updateCache` updates the Person cache.
 Then `patchFilled` inserts the updated Person cache back into the collection.
 Finally, the outer call to `updateCache` tags the patched collection with the correct state of the collection cache.

+{% highlight elm %}
+type alias PersonCollection =
+    Dict String PersonCache

+type alias PersonCache =
+    Cache Http.Error Person

+patchFilled : String -> CacheEvent Http.Error Person a -> PersonCollection -> PersonCollection
+patchFilled key cacheEvent personCollection =
+    -- select the inner cache
+    Dict.get key personCollection
+        -- update the state of the inner cache
+        |> Maybe.map (updateCache url cacheEvent)
+        -- reinsert the updated cache into the collection of caches
+        |> Maybe.map (\update -> Dict.insert key update personCollection)
+        |> Maybe.withDefault personCollection
+{% endhighlight %}

+This is the part of the approach that I am the least comfortable with.
+The concept is undoubtedly hard to understand here and it was tricky to implement for the proof of concept.

 ## IX.
 Mediating state explosion